ozbunae/ozbunae/README.md

 I originally fell in love with data from researching what I would find in the news.
 To me, proper data visualization is one of the most impressive way to convey very esoteric concepts.
 I also find Time Series extremely fascinating.

-- 🌱 I just recently graduated from Flatiron School Bootcamp where I built the foundations for machine learning.
-I started classes for graduate school this summer (2021) at Boston University.

-- 💞️ I’m looking to collaborate on beginning projects.
-I am at the beginning of my data career and would like a team I can grow with.
+- 🌱 I graduated from Boston University Metropolitan College in May 2023 with a Master's in Applied Data Analytics.

+- 💞️ When I am not working with data I can be found in the park, going on hikes, at the theatre, or working on a craft project.

 - 📫 How to reach me:
 ozbunae@gmail.com